OmarSolimanDev/Deploying-CI-CD-On-Kubernetes-cluster-Using-Terraform/README.md

 9. Inside the bastion host create the namespace that jenkins will run on `kubectl create namespace master`

-10. Inside the bastion host create the namespace that the deployed applicatiob will run on `kubectl create namespace dev`
+10. Inside the bastion host create the namespace that the deployed application will run on `kubectl create namespace dev`

 11. Now run the following command to start all deploymet and service files. `kubectl create -Rf .`<br />